REALWorld Law

 Italy

-Investors usually carry out technical and legal due diligence on title, building permits, leases, tax aspects and contracts relating to the property.
+Investors usually carry out technical and legal due diligence on title, encumbrances, building permits, leases, tax aspects and contracts relating to the property.
 With reference to greenfield/brownfield and/or industrial complex it is customary also to carry out an environmental due diligence.

 Japan